Matthieusoum/v4/content/featured/Viibe/index.md

 showInProjects: true
 ---

-In a group of 4 ambitious business developer, we made our recommandation for [ViiBE Communication](https://viibe.co) during a 2-weeks challenge in order to empower their Sales method which is mostly dedicated for entreprise accounts.
+In a group of 4 ambitious business developers, we provided our best recommandations (including lead generation) for [ViiBE Communication](https://viibe.co) during a 2-week challenge in order to empower their Sales method which is mostly dedicated for entreprise accounts.